SlimeVR/SlimeVR-Docs-Site/diy_guide.md

 Once you know how many you need, it's time to get started:

-**1. Sourcing the components**
+**1. Source the components**

-You'll need to purchase the parts you need to put the project together, you can find a guide for that on our [components breakdown page](components_breakdown.md).
+You'll need to purchase the parts required to put the project together, you can find a guide for that on our [components breakdown page](components_breakdown.md).
+There are handful of choices you can make during this step, it is suggested you read the guide through to get an idea of what each part does.

-**2. Assemble your tracker**
+**2. Assemble your trackers**

 Refer to our [tracker schematics page](tracker_schematics.md).
-Enter the information for your tracker and use the resulting image to solder your tracker together.
+Enter the information for your sourced parts and use the resulting image to solder your trackers together.
 We are currently working on a more in depth breakdown of this process.

 **3. Upload the firmware**

-This steps involves downloading the firmware from our github, defining what boards you have put in your tracker and how they set up, and then uploading it to the newly built tracker.
+Download the firmware from our github, defining what boards you have put in your tracker and how they set up, and then upload it to the newly built trackers.
 You can find a full breakdown of this process on the [uploading the firmware guide](upload_firmware_guide.md).

 **4. Install and set up the SlimeVR server**